Rishaan2202/VikramSat_Electrical-Power-Sub-System/README.md

 <img width="502" height="505" alt="Screenshot 2025-09-17 234051" src="https://github.com/user-attachments/assets/093f5806-27c7-4bf8-86e3-7008a5562ae2" />
 <br>
 <br>
-I hope you like them, well II couldn't do this better than that, cause I'm just 14!!!
+I hope you like them, well I couldn't do this better than that, cause I'm just 14!!!